 - without the need to submit a planning application.

 These rights will not apply in areas where there is an Article 4 Direction.
 An Article 4 Direction removes these permitted development rights.
-Please note that the 28 days has been extended to 56 days at present.
-This will be:
+Please note that the 28 days has been extended to 56 days this year.
+Queries about pop up temporary campsites are increasing.
+Planning guidance can be viewed using this link: Temporary pop up camping sites - planning guidance

 Some small scale camping sites may benefit from permitted development rights.
 They must be affiliated to an exempted organisation such as the caravan and camping club.
 A site licence is also not always required for these.
 Other exceptions include: